From The History of Philosophy: A Short Survey

 Method three compares how two different sense organs, such as sight and touch, give us different perceptions of the same object; we can’t prefer one sense organ over another, thus we suspend judgment about the qualities that the object actually has.
 And so on.
 Using these ten Methods, skeptics cast doubt on every possible assertion that someone might make, and undermine any possible standard of truth.
 Not only do they cast doubt on the qualities of the things that we perceive, they also question more fundamental assumptions about the world, such as whether one thing causes another, whether something is moving, and whether something can be created.

 Perhaps the most controversial of the ten Modes is the last one regarding “differing systems, customs, laws, mythical beliefs, and dogmatic opinions.”
 This focuses specifically on the different religious and ethical views that people have.
-Societies differ in their views about the existence and nature of God, and we can’t prefer one society’s views to another.
+Societies differ in their views about the existence and nature of God, and, according to Sextus, we can’t prefer one society’s views to another.
 Thus, we must suspend belief about God’s existence and nature.
 Similarly, societies differ about what actions are right and wrong; thus we must suspend belief about whether such actions are actually right or wrong.
 This reiterates the issue of relativism first raised by Presocratic philosophers, such as Protagoras who famously stated that “Man is the measure of all things.”
 According to Pyrrhonian skeptics, all value judgments of religion and morality are creations of human culture.
 Here are just a few of Sextus’ many examples of culturally relative values that differing societies hold:

 Some of the Ethiopians tattoo new-born children, but we do not.
 The Persians think it is appropriate to have a garment of many colors reaching to the feet, but we think it is inappropriate.
 People from India have sex with their women in public, but most of the other nations find that shameful. . . .
 Thus, seeing so great a diversity of practices, the skeptic suspends judgment as to the natural existence of anything good or bad, or generally to be done.
 [Ibid, 1.14]